MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/fsmo-roles.md

 ## Summary

 Active Directory is the central repository in which all objects in an enterprise and their respective attributes are stored.
 It's a hierarchical, multi-master enabled database that can store millions of objects.
-Because it's multi-master, changes to the database can be processed at any given domain controller (DC) in the enterprise, regardless of whether the DC is connected or disconnected from the network.
+Changes to the database can be processed at any given domain controller (DC) in the enterprise, regardless of whether the DC is connected or disconnected from the network.

 ## Multi-master model

 A multi-master enabled database, such as the Active Directory, provides the flexibility of allowing changes to occur at any DC in the enterprise.
 But it also introduces the possibility of conflicts that can potentially lead to problems once the data is replicated to the rest of the enterprise.
-One-way Windows deals with conflicting updates are by having a conflict resolution algorithm handle discrepancies in values by resolving to the DC to which changes were written last (that is, the **last writer wins**), while discarding the changes in all other DCs.
+One way Windows deals with conflicting updates is by having a conflict resolution algorithm handle discrepancies in values.
+It's done by resolving to the DC to which changes were written last, that is, the **last writer wins**, while discarding the changes in all other DCs.
 Although this resolution method may be acceptable in some cases, there are times when conflicts are too difficult to resolve using the **last writer wins** approach.
 In such cases, it's best to prevent the conflict from occurring rather than to try to resolve it after the fact.

 For certain types of changes, Windows incorporates methods to prevent conflicting Active Directory updates from occurring.

 ## Single-master model

 To prevent conflicting updates in Windows, the Active Directory performs updates to certain objects in a single-master fashion.
 In a single-master model, only one DC in the entire directory is allowed to process updates.
-It's similar to the role given to a primary domain controller (PDC) in earlier versions of Windows, such as Microsoft Windows NT 3.51 and 4.0, in which the PDC is responsible for processing all updates in a given domain.
+It's similar to the role given to a primary domain controller (PDC) in earlier versions of Windows, such as Microsoft Windows NT 3.51 and 4.0.
+In Windows NT 3.51 and 4.0, the PDC is responsible for processing all updates in a given domain.

 Active Directory extends the single-master model found in earlier versions of Windows to include multiple roles, and the ability to transfer roles to any DC in the enterprise.
 Because an Active Directory role isn't bound to a single DC, it's referred to as an FSMO role.
 Currently in Windows there are five FSMO roles: